Suquamish people: Treaty of Point Elliott

 By the mid-19th century, there were about 500 Suquamish people.
 In 1844, they were listed to have a population of 520 people.
 An estimate made in January 1854 counted approximately 485 Suquamish in the general area, based on information from settlers residing in the vicinity.

 On January 22, 1855, the Suquamish were party to the Treaty of Point Elliott, alongside a number of other groups in the region.
 They were named in the preamble of the treaty and seven people were designated as signatories for the Suquamish.
 Seattle was designated by the treaty commission as the head chief of the Suquamish as well as of the Duwamish and the "allied tribes".
-By this time, he was no longer known for being a war leader, but as an ally of the Americans and a honorable leader who followed the wishes of the people.
+By this time, he was no longer known for being a war leader, but as an ally of the Americans and an honorable leader who followed the wishes of the people.
 It was for these reasons both the Suquamish and Americans recognized his position of leadership among the Suquamish.
 Seattle and his sons produced a list of twenty-two leaders from Suquamish and Duwamish villages for the commission to choose sub-chiefs from.
 Six Suquamish individuals were designated as sub-chiefs for the purposes of the treaty.